 - Fatigue of welded joints

-Codes and standards for pressurized equipment provide rules for the design, fabrication, inspection, and testing of new pressure vessels, piping systems, and storage tanks include:
+Codes and standards for pressurized equipment provide rules for the design, fabrication, inspection, and testing of pressure vessels, piping systems, and storage tanks include:

 - ASME B&PV Code, Section VIII, Division 1 – Rules for Construction of Pressure Vessels